What’s in a Logo?

 With the website user journeys agreed and the design, content and build well under way one thing became glaringly obvious to a number of those involved in the project.
 Our logo looked out of place and a little dated.

-Created when myself and Timon set up the company in 2008, the logo – a stylised Phoenix – holds a great deal of meaning for us.
+Created when Timon and I set up the company in 2008, the logo – a stylised Phoenix – holds a great deal of meaning for us.
 Having experienced difficult times prior to setting up JT & Sons Relocations it signified a fresh start for us and, as the mythical Phoenix does– it represented something rising, renewed from the ashes of the old.
 Because of this we were very reticent to have it messed with and certainly didn’t want to lose it – not least as it was by then on all our stationery, marketing materials and corporate workwear!
 Jo and Steve at our appointed design company Rubicon were very keen for us to change the logo to better marry with the fresh, new website and, having spent some weeks wearing us down, when they offered to rebrand it for free we agreed to take the plunge!

 We love the new logo.
 It’s retained everything we wanted it to and, kept what we liked about the original but at the same time is more elegant and sophisticated.
 It retains our corporate colours; the company name is far easier to read and it’s now far more recognisably a Phoenix.
 2020 has been a year that has been difficult if not catastrophic for many companies so we’re thankful that at JT & Sons due to good planning and adapting to changing situations we’re no longer just rising but now feel like we’re soaring!